openshift/installer/docs/user/openstack/README.md

 ## OpenStack Requirements

 In order to run the latest version of the installer in OpenStack, at a bare minimum you need the following quota to run a *default* cluster.
 While it is possible to run the cluster with fewer resources than this, it is not recommended.
 Certain cases, such as deploying [without FIPs](#without-floating-ips), or deploying with an [external load balancer](#using-an-external-load-balancer) are documented below, and are not included in the scope of this recommendation.
-If you are planning on using Kuryr, or want to learn more about it, please read through the [Kuryr documentation](kuryr.md). **NOTE: The installer has been tested and developed on Red Hat OSP 13.**
+If you are planning on using Kuryr, or want to learn more about it, please read through the [Kuryr documentation](kuryr.md).

 For a successful installation it is required: